0

 💗 Romance: The absence of romance and novelty in a relationship can lead to decreased excitement and lower libido.

-💪Physical Health: Chronic illnesses, pain, and certain medications can directly or indirectly affect sexual function and desire.
+💪 Physical Health: Chronic health challenges, physical discomfort, and certain medications can directly or indirectly affect sexual function and desire.

 🔒 Privacy: A lack of privacy or feeling like one cannot relax can inhibit arousal and make it difficult to engage in sexual activity.